 Mr. Lo graduated cum laude from Harvard Law School in 2001.
 He earned a Bachelor of Arts Degree in Political Science and a Minor in Accounting from UCLA in 1998.
 Prior to joining the firm, Mr. Lo served as a law clerk to The Honorable Mariana R. Pfaelzer in the United States District Court for the Central District of California.

-Some of Mr. Lo's recent achievements include:
+Some of Mr. Lo's recent achievements and representations include:

 - Defended Amazon.com in multi-patent infringement action in D. Delaware relating to technology in Amazon's best-selling Kindle E-reader products (Adrea, LLC v.
 Amazon.com, Inc.);